 How many hours is the class?

-The class is a minimum of 195 classroom hours, which are a mix of both lecture and practical skills.
+The class is a minimum of 207 classroom hours, which are a mix of both lecture and practical skills.
 Above this, students are also required to complete 10 patient assessments on 10 different emergency calls under the supervision of an experienced clinician.
 Additionally, each week, students have a series of online homework assignments that follow along with their textbook reading.
 Outside of class, students can expect to put in about 4 hours on homework each week.

 How many months does the class last?